Detached house in Park Lane*

 We were helped in the appraisal of the landscape impact of development, by studies from Terra Firma.
 These included a LANDSCAPE CHARACTER ASSESSMENT of the whole Parish and following this a HOUSING SITES ASSESSMENTS evaluation of the above 8 shortlisted sites.
 Click the above links to see details of this work

-Following the Housing Site Section Process described above, Site S1 located at Northfields and Site 26 the field adjacent to the Parish Hall, were subject to further scrutiny for decision as to which should be allocated for development.
-Site 26 has been selected because of its closeness to village facilities and its potential to deliver further benefits, in particular, increased parking for the village centre and open space.
+Following the initial Housing Site Section Process described above and feedback from public consultation in February 2016, Site S1 located at Northfields and Site 26 the field adjacent to the Parish Hall, were accepted by the Parish Council as the ones most suited for allocation of 20 dwellings and were subject to further scrutiny for possible allocation both individually and in combination.
+Site 26 was eventually selected alone for the allocation because of its closeness to village facilities and its potential to deliver further benefits, in particular, increased parking for the village centre and open space.
 It is also large enough to apply the affordable housing criteria for on-site provision.

-Because of its prominence in the landscape, landscape consultants recommended that the area for development should be limited to the south and west part and this was accepted.
+Because of its prominence in the landscape, the landscape consultants had initially recommended that the area of Site 26 for development should be limited to the west part but a subsequent report (see below) advised that a layout for 20 houses as developed by Spindrift, which included the south eastern part of the site, would be acceptable.

-The development of this site provides the opportunity to incorporate flood mitigation on site and to support off site works required for the benefit of the whole Parish.
+The development of this site also provides the opportunity to incorporate flood mitigation on site and to support off site works required for the benefit of the whole Parish.
 The dwellings would be small (in accordance with housing Policy HN1) and so at a high density.
-The site is constrained by a clump of trees on the higher ground, which should remain as a feature and foil to new building.
-Flooding also affects the lower ground.
+The site is constrained by a clump of trees on the higher ground, which it was determined should remain as a feature and foil to new building.

-A full report on the comparison between Site S1 and Site 26 and the reasons for selection of Site 26 as the preferred site for development can be seen HERE.
+A summary of the process of comparison between Site S1 and Site 26 and the reasons for selection of Site 26 as the allocated site has now been added to the HOUSING SITE SELECTION PROCESS report (sections 10 to 12).

 in 2016, we also asked Terra Firma to undertake a review of the Twyford Settlement Boundary which was first established over 20 years ago.
 A settlement boundary defines the area of a settlement where development such as infill may be permitted, provided it complies with other policies.
 Development outside the Settlement Boundary is more tightly controlled.
 It is an important way of protecting the character of the village and conserving the landscape and countryside around it.
 Click SETTLEMENT BOUNDARY REVIEW to see Terra Firma's recommendations.
 The methodology used for this review was that recommended by SDNPA.
 See related links below for details.